 Since the construction of the new railway began in 2009, over 15,000 men and women have worked on the project and over 100 million working hours have been completed.
-Over 600 apprentices have also been recruited on the Crossrail project.
+Over 1,000 apprenticeships have also been delivered by the Crossrail programme.

 FITTING OUT THE RAILWAY

 This includes the installation of tunnel ventilation, power, signalling, communications and overhead line equipment.